steveiliop56/tinyauth-docs/docs/guides/github-app-oauth.md

     traefik.http.middlewares.tinyauth.forwardauth.address: http://tinyauth:3000/api/auth/traefik
 ```

-::: warning
+:::warning
-OAuth doesn't mean security, with the current setup everybody with a Github account can login to tinyauth as a normal user.
+OAuth doesn't mean security, with the current setup everybody with a Github account can login to Tinyauth as a normal user.
 If you would like to limit which users can login with OAuth, you can add the `OAUTH_WHITELIST` environment variable and only allow your email address to login.
 For more information check the [configuration](/docs/reference/configuration.md) page.
 :::

-::: tip
+:::tip
 Since you have OAuth enabled, you can now remove the `USERS` or `USERS_FILE` environment variables so as you can ony login with your OAuth provider.
 :::

 And you are done!
-After you restart tinyauth and try to login to an app, you should have an additional option to login with Github.
+After you restart Tinyauth and try to login to an app, you should have an additional option to login with Github.